-4. Halloween Tableware
+4. Halloween Party Tableware

 To complete your spread, why not decorate your table with a terrifying tablecloth?

-5. Halloween Decorations
+5. Halloween Party Decorations

 Orange and black balloons, glow-in-the-dark hanging skeletons, fake cobwebs with plastic spiders and hanging bats are easy to put up and are great for turning your home into a haunted crypt.

-You could even get creative and cut some bin liners into streamers, then pin them to your door frames as a cheap and easy take on door curtains.
+You could even get creative and cut some bin liners into streamers, then pin them to your door frames as a cheap and simple take on door curtains.
 Carve a pumpkin and place a lit tea light in it to use as your centrepiece, then choose a Halloween playlist to create a mysterious ambience.

-6. Halloween Costumes
+6. Halloween Party Costumes

 It’s no good throwing a Halloween party without gruesome Halloween costumes to complete the look.
 You don’t have to go all out – simple accessories will do.

-You could have a fancy dress competition for your party, and reward the winner with something sweet – a bag of goodies or even a bottle of bubbly.
+You could have a fancy dress competition for your party and reward the winner with something sweet – a bag of goodies or even a bottle of bubbly.

-7. Halloween Games
+7. Halloween Party Games

-Last but not least – Halloween games.
+Last, but not least – you mustn’t forget Halloween party games.

 - Wrap the Mummy – split into 2 teams with one roll of toilet tissue per team.
 Nominate a Mummy per team, then start a stopwatch and get the rest of the team to wrap their Mummy as quickly as possible in 60 seconds.
 The team whose Mummy is covered in the most toilet tissue wins.